Sheikh Amir: Career

-Participating in productions like Ghorabeache Vantte (Division of Family) and the acclaimed tiatr Hi Maim Konnanchi has firmly established Amirodin as one of the leading entertainers in this domain.
-Additionally, he has made brief appearances in video films like Caetano Pereira's Ghat (Betrayal) and Socorro de Santa Cruz's Fashion.
+Participating in productions like Ghorabeache Vantte (Division of Family) and tiatr Hi Maim Konnanchi has established Amirodin as one of the leading entertainers in this domain.
+Additionally, he has made brief appearances in films like Caetano Pereira's Ghat (Betrayal) and Socorro de Santa Cruz's Fashion.
 Amirodin expresses his appreciation for the tiatr platform, which has allowed him to explore cities such as Mumbai, Bangalore, Delhi, Dubai, and Kuwait.
 Grateful for the guidance provided by John F in introducing him to the Konkani stage, the support and encouragement from Fr.
 Freddy, and the mentorship of Mario Menezes in instilling discipline and refining his performances, Amirodin acknowledges the contributions of various directors who have aided his journey.

 Personal life

-According to the 2012 Directory of Tiatr Artistes, Amirodin was reported to be residing in Corlim, Goa.
-He resides with his wife Anisa, who has been a source of support and guidance for him.
-As of 2008, his son Anif is studying for the 3rd grade violin examination.
-His daughter Ameera exhibits signs of emulating her father's artistic pursuits.
+As of 2012, Amirodin was reported to be residing in Corlim, Goa.
+He resides with his wife Anisa.
+He has two children, Anif and Ameera.

 In a June 2017 interview with O Heraldo, Amirodin shed light on his approach to embodying characters on stage.
 He stressed the significance of capturing the essence of the individuals he portrays through his vocal techniques and mannerisms.
 Amirodin asummed the role of prime minister of India Narendra Modi for his performance in the tiatr production ICU Bed No. 2.

-Amid discussions of his solo performances, Amirodin expressed reservations. regarding the readiness of Goan audiences for hour-long shows delivered solely in Konkani, the regional language.
+Amid discussions of his solo performances, Amirodin expressed reservations.
+Regarding the readiness of Goan audiences for hour-long shows delivered solely in Konkani, the regional language.
 He articulated that his typical stage appearances involve playing a role for a duration of 15 to 20 minutes, followed by a change in costume to present a new comedic act.
 Amirodin emphasized the importance of maintaining versatility on stage, believing that performing a one-character show with a single costume would present challenges.
 Additionally, he expressed a fondness for singing, drawing inspiration from artists such as M. Boyer, Jacint Vaz, and H. Britton, yet acknowledged that this endeavor necessitates the accompaniment of a skilled keyboardist.

 Amirodin encourages aspiring newcomers to uphold professional integrity and contribute towards elevating the standards of Konkani theatre.
 Furthermore, he appeals to parents to nurture their children's talents and actively promote their engagement in the Konkani stage, emphasizing the importance of imparting musical education alongside.